SSSOC-CAN/laniakea/README.md

 # Installation

-Laniakea runs on Go 1.17
+Laniakea requires Go 1.17 or higher

 On Linux: